aurbac/amplify-quicksight-dashboard-embedded/README.md

 https://docs.aws.amazon.com/quicksight/latest/user/approve-domain-for-dashboard-embedding.html

-Create a new new account follwoing the proccess and login.

 ![Cloud9 HTTPS](images/cloud9-https.png)

+Create a new new account following the proccess and login.

 Now you can test your application, show the dashboard and you will see the following message **"Not authorized or not found"**.